 The Responders is currently a 2-Man Band, with Ray Petersen on guitar and Art Abbate on bass.
 Both men were volunteering at their local ambulance company when they met.
 They soon became friends and discovered a common passion for music.
 Ray is a retired police officer who fulfilled a life-long dream by learning to play the guitar after receiving a new guitar as a retirement gift from his wife.
 As he began to play, he quickly caught the music bug and there was no turning back.
 Ray’s singing voice is very soothing and he loves to sing around campfires, which quickly draws a crowd.
+Art is a retired executive from the Long Island Power Authority, and is currently head of Human Resources for the Town of Islip on Long Island.

 In addition to his police career, Ray also taught criminal justice classes and the EMT program at the local community college, helping many students over the years to become board certified EMTs themselves.
 Undoubtedly, Ray has influenced and helped shape many lives.
 And speaking of lives, he’s saved quite a few as well.
 In fact, he is always at the very top for most responses with the ambulance company.
 Suffice it to say, Ray is a giver.
 And now his teaching days are over and he is focused on giving something new by sharing his musical gift.